 If Francois Truffaut, like his hero Jean Vigo, had died at the age of 29 after directing just three films, his reputation as one of cinema’s great directors would still be assured.
 Les Quatre cents coups (The 400 Blows), Tirez sur le pianiste (Shoot the Piano Player) and Jules et Jim (Jules and Jim) exemplified the qualities that made the French New Wave so unique and special and have come to be recognised as classics, loved and cherished by generations of moviegoers around the world.
-While the quality of Truffaut’s later work could be considered uneven, he still produced a number of lesser-known gems and two or three masterpieces.
+While subsequently Truffaut’s output became more uneven and less assured, he produced a number of lesser-known gems and two or three masterpieces.
 All his films are shot through with humour, exuberance, poignancy, and an overriding love of cinema.
 Here we list our choice of his greatest works.

 (Finally Sunday, 1983)